• Skip to primary navigation

 Savory lacto-fermented carrots in a glass working jar on a brown table.

+Similar to making sauerkraut or kimchi, these carrots are fermented by way of "lactic acid fermentation," or lacto-fermentation.
 But don't worry if this sounds overly difficult or complicated; I assure you it is neither.
 Actually, fermented carrots are an awesome way to get your feet wet fermenting veggies.
 They are hard to mess up and require only a few ingredients.

 If you make these and want to go further into the wonderful world of fermented foods, I highly recommend trying some homemade sauerkraut next. 😉